huynhtuvinh87/docs/README.md

 ### Building and Running Locally

 We us [MkDocs](http://www.mkdocs.org/) to generate the Helium Documentation.
-Check out [installation guide](http://www.mkdocs.org/#installation) if you would like to run these docs running locally.
+Check out [installation guide](http://www.mkdocs.org/#installation) if you would like to run these docs locally.

 ### Questions and Support